PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/variable-properties.rst

 Type property
 `````````````

-This property is read only.
+This property is read-only.
 It shows the type of the selected object.
-In case pr prefabs, it shows the name of the prefab and the Phaser_ type that is the root of the prefab.
+In the case of prefabs_, it shows the name of the prefab and the Phaser_ type that is the root of the prefab.
 For example: ``prefab PlayButton (Image)``.

 Scope property
 ``````````````